-The most complete information about Chicago style can be found in the official Chicago Manual of Style (16th edition).
-This manual is available online through SU Library catalog.
+The most complete information about Chicago style can be found in the official Chicago Manual of Style.
+This manual is available in print (16th edition) and online (17th edition) through SU Library catalog.

 "The Chicago Manual of Style presents two basic documentation systems, the humanities style (notes and bibliography) and the author-date system.
 Choosing between the two often depends on subject matter and nature of sources cited, as each system is favored by different groups of scholars.

 The humanities style is preferred by many in literature, history, and the arts.
 This style presents bibliographic information in notes and, often, a bibliography.
 It accommodates a variety of sources, including esoteric ones less appropriate to the author-date system.

 The more concise author-date system has long been used by those in the physical, natural, and social sciences.
 In this system, sources are briefly cited in the text, usually in parentheses, by author’s last name and date of publication.
 The short citations are amplified in a list of references, where full bibliographic information is provided."

 The style presented in Kate Turabian's "Manual for Writers of Research Papers" is essentially the same as that presented by the Chicago Manual of Style.
 It has, however, been modified slightly for use by student writers and researchers.